The 'How To' Guide for Virtual Racing

 Many sources state how important it is to keep your body moving to combat the mental fatigue and anxiety.
 Make your training runs a part of your self-care routine.
 Time on your feet, strength work and some stretching over a consistent period pre-race will not only help you have a great race, but also alleviate stress.
 Runner’s high anyone?
-Check out the 2020 Calgary Marathon training programs for all distances that can help you set up your week (please note they are dated).
+Check out our training programs for all distances that can help you set up your week (please note they are dated).
 Having achievable goals, daily, weekly and longer throughout your training, and on race day may just get you that P.B. you’ve been looking for.

 Life is just better with a plan.
 When you are getting out the door for a walk, a training run and especially your virtual race, it is good to know in what direction you are moving.
 Run Calgary will be sharing some favourite routes and unconventional courses from our pace team on the private Facebook group.
 However, we are asking our runners to use the pathways and sidewalks near their homes and to create their own race routes this year if possible.